California Glyphosate Warning

 - March 10, 2017: Judge Kapetan formalized her ruling, which allowed Calif.
 EPA-OEHHA to proceed with its intent to list glyphosate as a carcinogen in accordance with Prop 65 and to move toward a possible California glyphosate warning on Roundup and other glyphosate herbicides.

 “…the Labor Code listing mechanism does not constitute an unconstitutional delegation of authority to an outside agency, since the voters and the legislature have established the basic legislative scheme and made the fundamental policy decision with regard to listing possible carcinogens under Proposition 65…”

 - March 22, 2017: Monsanto appealed and requested a stay of the Superior Court ruling.

 - March 28, 2017: OEHHA determined glyphosate would be added to the Prop 65 list “The effective date of this listing will be determined following a decision from the Court of Appeal regarding a request for a stay in the pending case Monsanto v.
 OEHHA.”

-OEHHA also proposed a No Significant Risk Level (NSRL) for glyphosate of 1100 micrograms per kilogram of body weight per day, determining that exposures below that level would be given “Safe Harbor” and would be exempt from the warning requirement.
+OEHHA also proposed a No Significant Risk Level (NSRL) for glyphosate of 1100 micrograms per day, determining that exposures below that level would be given “Safe Harbor” and would be exempt from the warning requirement.